j-orling/j-orling/README.md

 - 👋 Hi, I’m Josefin.
-- 👀 I’m interested in programming, PC games, and music.
+- 👀 I’m interested in programming, reading, and music.
 - 🌱 I’m currently trying to get a degree in computer science.
-- 📫 How to reach me: email me at jog20004@student.mdu.se
+- 📫 How to reach me: email me at orlingjosefin@gmail.com

 <!---
 j-orling/j-orling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.